Panhakonpapa/BOT_BOY/README.md

 ## Gameplay

-In Battery Eater, you control a bot navigating through a dynamic environment filled with batteries and enemies.
+In BOT_BOY, you control a bot navigating through a dynamic environment filled with batteries and enemies.
 The objective is to survive as long as possible by consuming batteries while dodging the enemies.
 Each battery eaten contributes to your score, while encountering an enemy decreases your health.
 The game ends when your health reaches zero.

 ## Features